Geometry of the vacant set left by random walk on random graphs, Wright's constants, and critical random graphs with prescribed degrees: Main results

 \end{conj}

 \begin{rem} At this point, we owe the reader two clarifications regarding the conjecture.
 First we need to clarify the phrase ``results analogous to Theorem \ref{thm:vacant-set-scaling}'' in (b).
-Second we need to give some details on the limit objects $\mvM^{\vac}_{\tau}(a_0)$ in (c).
-Both of these clarifications are deferred to the discussion Section \ref{sec:disc} \eqref{disc:vacant-set}. \end{rem}
+Second we need to explain how the claim in (c) differs from critical bond percolation.
+Both of these clarifications are deferred to Section \ref{sec:disc} \eqref{sec:disc-vacant-set}. \end{rem}